PostHog/posthog.com/contents/docs/tutorials/aarrr-how-to-build-pirate-funnel-posthog-with-posthog.md

 Monetization is the root of the financial health of your business, meaning at some point users need to convert to customers.
 The revenue stage of the funnel sets a goal to track how well initial users are converting to paying customers.
 This might mean upgrading a free plan to a premium subscription, continuing usage after the end of a free trial, or purchasing additional features.

 In the case of HogFlix, users who proceed through the payment process following their free trial are counted as a successful metric for the revenue stage.
-The ‘Made purchase’ action defines the fourth stage of the A.A.R.R.R. funnel.
+The ‘Made purchase’ action defines the fourth stage of the AARRR funnel.

 ![Defining a revenue-related funnel step](../../images/tutorials/pirate-funnel/revenue.png)